dustinpfister/blog_posts/_posts/canvas-alpha.md

 layout: post
 id: 545
 categories: canvas
-updated: 2020-03-19 16:17:42
+updated: 2020-05-28 18:59:07
-version: 1.20
+version: 1.21
 ---

-In [canvas alpha](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D/globalAlpha) channel transparency can be achieved in a number of ways.
+In [canvas alpha](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D/globalAlpha) channel transparency can be achieved by way of the global alpha property, but also in a number of other ways.
 There is the global alpha property of the 2d drawing context, and then there is also using the RGBA notation to set a web color for fill or stroke styles.
 There are a number of other topics to canvas and alpha transparency also, such as using a png image with an alpha channel, and using the clear rect method and having a background behind the canvas element when it comes to getting into layering.
 So lets look at some examples that have to do with canvas alpha transparency in html 5 canvas and javaScript.

 <!-- more -->